josiasmontag/laravel-redis-mock/README.md

 This Laravel package provides a Redis mock for your tests.
 It depends on [Redis PHP Mock](https://github.com/M6Web/RedisMock).

+This makes it possible to run your tests without any local Redis server running!

 ## Installation & Usage